KILTprotocol/docs/docs/chain/collator.md

 - **OS** - Ubuntu 20.04.2
 - **CPU** - AMD Ryzen 7 1700X
 - **Storage** - A NVMe solid-state drive.
 Should be reasonably sized to deal with blockchain growth.
-Starting around 80GB - 160GB will be okay for the first six months of KILT parachain and Kusama relay chain but it will mostly likely grow after that and will have to be re-evaluated on a regular basis.
+Starting around 80GB - 160GB will be okay for the first six months of KILT parachain and Kusama relaychain but it will mostly likely grow after that and will have to be re-evaluated on a regular basis.
 - **Memory** - 16GB

 Although the aforementioned hardware is by no means the minimum spec required, the new node *should* be at least be as capable as that in all the categories.